clair3st/fieldfinders-api/README.md

 run:

 ```
-python3 cleanse-raw-data.py
+python3 utiles/cleanse-raw-data.py
 ```
-This creates a database `ParkFeatures` in sqlite3 and inserts park features into the database.
+This creates a database `ParkFeatures` in sqlite3 and inserts park features from the csv into the database.
 TODO: make this so it only add stuff I'm interested in

 # Run app:
 `source venv/bin/activate` to activate virtual env